jvilleda96/configure-ad/README.md

    ![NEW ADMIN ADUC](https://github.com/jvilleda96/configure-ad/assets/147073936/b2e1468c-a719-4e35-b934-d28d54bd96c9)

-   It will ask you to creat a password for the new admin account, make sure you select the "password never expires" option.
+   It will ask you to create a password for the new admin account, make sure you select the "password never expires" option.

    ![ADMINS PW NEVER EXPIRES](https://github.com/jvilleda96/configure-ad/assets/147073936/a800c4be-34a2-4335-968f-d5ff02cbe350)